 - Begin vision screening at EOCF Head Start classes in Clark County (late Aug.-mid Oct.)

-- Vision Screening continues at EOCF classes and commences at selected ESD112 public schools in SW Washington
+- Continue vision screening at EOCF classes and at selected ESD112 public schools in SW Washington

 - Vision screening at Clark College Multicultural Resource Fair, and the Peace & Justice Fair